Creating killer products, one step at a time

 I love creating things that bring people together and put a smile on their faces.
 Here are a few things that no doubt led to Killer Trails:

-- I’m a big fan of Geocaching, escape rooms, board games, scavenger hunts, murder mysteries and anything that brings people together in a creative way
+• I’m a big fan of Geocaching, escape rooms, board games, scavenger hunts, murder mysteries and anything that brings friends and family closer together in a creative way

-- I got a first in Product Design BSc (Hons) at Bournemouth University
+• I earned a first-class degree in Product Design BSc (Hons) at Bournemouth University

 After countless cups of coffee and many trips around the country, Killer Trails was born.
-This experiment brings together everything I’m passionate about: exploring, being creative, smiling and helping people.
+This experiment brings together everything I’m passionate about: exploration, creativity, puzzles, smiling, and helping people.
 It’s a lot of work, but it’s so much fun.
 I really hope you enjoy the trails as much as I enjoy creating them!
 Thank you for stopping by!”